Treatment of Eating Disorders

 Anorexia is a life-threatening disease.
 Physical complications and suicide are the leading causes of death due to anorexia nervosa.

-What is Bulimia Nervosa?
+What is bulimia nervosa?

-Bulimia nervosa is a disease where people binge eat or think they eat large meals in a short time.
+Bulimia nervosa is a disease where people binge eat or they eat large meals in a short time.
 After binge eating, they vomit, use laxatives, or over-exercise to purge their bodies of the calories.
 Unlike those with anorexia nervosa, people with bulimia often gain or maintain their weight.

 Complications that may arise due to bulimia include: